phetsims/natural-selection/doc/model.md

 is starved.
 Limited food is ignored if the population is small (less than 7) because a small population can be sustained on limited food.

-In pseudo code, here's the food selection algorithm for calculating the percentages of long-toothed and short-toothed bunnies to eat:
+In pseudo code, here's the algorithm for calculating the percentages of long-toothed and short-toothed bunnies to eat:

 ```
 if ( tough food is enabled ) {